MrHedmad/metasplit/README.md

 # Metasplit
-A program to split (very) large .csv files column-wise based on some other metadata file.
+A program to split (very) large .csv files column-wise based on some other metadata file with minimal memory overhead.

 ## Installation
 This needs the `xsv` binary in your PATH, since it uses it as a backend to do the heavy lifting.
 Install it from the [BurntSushi/xsv](https://github.com/BurntSushi/xsv) repository.